markkenny/jamf/README.md

 It uploads a ZIP of the log or path into File Attachments.

 I've used to to grab a user installed application so I coudld get the bundle ID or to pull a specific log from from a few Macs.

+# MAXON Installer
+At my company, we remove almost all users admin privileges, and this can be awkward for creatives needing to run updates.
+Adobe Creative Cloud has an option to run as priviled to allow users to install, update and remove applications, but MAXON doesn't.
+We have asked many times.

+They do offer a cli, but the [documentation is a little sparse](https://support.maxon.net/hc/en-us/articles/10140095856796-How-To-Use-The-mx1-Tool).

+My script runs in Terminal or as a Jamf policy.
+Still tweaking.